-Meet the Lab members!
+Meet the lab members!
 We welcome requests for information about our work and collaboration opportunities.
 Visit our About Us page for contact information and opportunities to join our team.

 P. Hande Ozdinler, PhD

 PhD: LSU/Health Sciences Center

 Dr. Ozdinler received training in the fields of molecular biology, genetics, biotechnology, cell biology, anatomy and neuroscience.
 She is the recipient of Harvard NeuroDiscovery Center and NUCATS Translational Innovation awards.
 She was recruited to be the founding director of the 2nd Les Turner ALS Laboratory at Northwestern, which focused on the biology and pathology of upper motor neurons.
 She is now a faculty member to the Chemistry Life Sciences Processes Institute, Les Turner ALS, Mesulam Center for Cognitive Neurology and Alzheimer's Disease, and Robert H. Lurie Comprehensive Cancer Research Centers.